meain/popupbox/README.md

 # POPUPBOX

 A sensible popupbox, just see the example here and use it.
 No weird syntax.
+All the shadow and anything inside is for you to do on our will.
+This module will place the `thing` you made along with an arrow where it should be.

 `Plugn popupbox.js and popupbox.css in your project`